guillemontecinos/itp_fall_2018_open_source_studio/final_project/final.md

 ## Project Title

 *This project consist in a collaboration with the internationalization (i18n) of the p5.js website.
-My project consisted in the translation of content to Spanish and the develop of a documentation document that will gather all the information needed for future collaborations on website translation
+It consisted in the translation of content to Spanish and the develop of a documentation document that will gather all the information needed for future collaborations on website translation, focused on first-time contributors and non-English speakers.*

- will also be written for new translations based on the existing translation documentation in the p5.js Github repo.
-This project will be developed for first-time contributors and non-English speakers.*

 ## Team Members

 * [Guillermo Montecinos](https://github.com/guillemontecinos)

 ## Deliverables / Work Product

-_What did you deliver?
-Link to all relevant project pages (GitHub repo, pull request, documentation site, etc.)._

 * [Color page translation to Spanish](https://p5js.org/es/learn/color.html).
 Merged under [#297](https://github.com/processing/p5.js-website/pull/297).
 * [Coordinate System page translation to Spanish](https://p5js.org/es/learn/coordinate-system-and-shapes.html).
 Merged under [#297](https://github.com/processing/p5.js-website/pull/297).